Personal accident cover: What you need to know

 Protection while overseas

 Some policies will cover you 24/7, even if you’re not in the country at the time of the accident.
 After all, accidents can happen no matter where you are.
-Part of the peace of mind associated with personal accident cover is that you’re covered even while overseas.
+Part of the peace of mind associated with personal accident cover is that you’re often covered even while overseas.

 Shopping for personal accident cover